Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Materials and Methods

-We also compared this workflow with two other methods to extract WM and CSF signals.
+{As mentioned in the previous section, we had to make guesses to build the pipeline for the default workflow.
+For some of these guesses, other valid alternatives would have been possible.
+In particular, for the extraction of WM and CSF, which could have been made with another software package and/or method.} Thus, we also compared this workflow with two other methods to extract WM and CSF signals.
 The first method (pipeline \textit{B.1 - default workflow with FSL segmentation}) used tools from FSL instead of AFNI to extract structural-derived masks.
 In this pipeline, BET was used to remove non-brain tissues from structural images, then the images were segmented using FAST to extract WM and CSF masks.
 The masks were resampled to functional images using affine registration implemented in FLIRT, and mean timeseries inside each mask were extracted using FSL's ImageMeants function in Nipype.

 The second method (pipeline \textit{B.2 - default workflow without structural priors}) did not involve image segmentation.
 We used mask templates available in FSL and Nilearn: MNI152\_T1\_2mm\_VentricleMask from FSL for CSF, and WM brain-mask in MNI152 template resolution 2mm in Nilearn v0.10.2~\cite{nilearn} (RRID:SCR\_001362) for WM.
 The masks were resampled to the functional images using a nearest neighbors interpolation in Nilearn, and mean timeseries inside each mask were also computed using Nilearn.